 2. Rate of interest

-NSCs have a rate of interest, which ranges from 8.5% to 8.8% and is calculated every six months.
+NSCs have a rate of interest, going up to 6.8% and compounded annually.

-With Bajaj Finance Fixed Deposits, you can get a rate of interest as high as 8.75%.
-You can avail a 0.25% higher rate of interest, on our 15-month special FD.
-You will get additional 0.35% on Senior citizens FD.
+With Bajaj Finance Fixed Deposit, you can get interest rates up to 6.50%.
+You will get additional 0.25% on Senior citizens FD.

 You can get a loan against both NSCs and FDs.
-With Bajaj Finserv, get loans up to 75% of your FD amount.
+With Bajaj Finance, get loans up to 75% of your FD amount.

 4. Tax benefits